chirag7324/python-flask-projects/README.md

 Put requirements.txt in the directory where the command will be executed.
 If it is in another directory, specify the path.

+Import codingthunder.sql file into your database or xampp server/ phpmyadmin

 Open main.py file with double click and you can see server is starting with

 https://127.0.0.1:5000